Classrooms

 Staff:Student Ratio 1:10

 The young preschool classroom uses The Creative Curriculum to extend foundational skills first learned in the toddler classrooms and teaches components of literacy, mathematics, science, social studies, the arts, technology, and process skills (different methods of learning).
 Learning centers such as blocks, dramatic play, toys and games, art, library, sensory, music and movement, cooking, discovery, and outdoor play are incorporated to further promote development.
-The three year old classroom also focuses on social-emotional development to encourage children to achieve a sense of self, take responsibility for self and others, and to behave in a prosocial way.
+The three-year-old classroom also focuses on social-emotional development to encourage children to achieve a sense of self, take responsibility for self and others, and to behave in a prosocial way.

 Staff:Student Ratio 1:10

-The older preschool classroom prepares students for Kindergarten and incorporates many kindergarten readiness skills into daily lesson plans using The Creative Curriculum.
+The older preschool classroom prepares students for kindergarten and incorporates many kindergarten readiness skills into daily lesson plans using The Creative Curriculum.
 We want our preschool students to be prepared to problem solve and think logically by the time they graduate from our program in the spring.
 The preschool literacy program focuses on vocabulary and language, phonological awareness, letters, words, print concepts, comprehension, and books.
 The mathematics program incorporates numbers, patterns and relationships, geometry and spatial awareness, measurement, data collection, organization, and representation.
 Science content includes the physical properties of objects, living things, and the earth and the environment.
 Social studies content includes how people live, work, get along with others, shape, and are shaped by their surroundings.
 The arts program focuses on dance, music, dramatic play, drawing and painting.
 Teachers incorporate technology in to their lessons so students can experience using tools and analyze their basic operations.
 Teachers also incorporate process skills- observing and exploring, problem solving, connecting, organizing, communicating, and representing information- as daily learning objectives.

 Staff:Student Ratio 1:10

 The PreK classroom is an extension of our older preschool classroom.
-They, too, use The Creative Curriculum and prepare students for Kindergarten.
+They, too, use The Creative Curriculum and prepare students for kindergarten.
 This classroom is used as overflow when we have a high volume of older preschool students.
 It is also used as an enrichment classroom for students who have already mastered preschool learning objectives and need more challenging work.
 Students extend their morning preschool lesson with an afternoon Kindergarten lesson that focuses on the same theme and skill set taught earlier in the day.
 The small group environment allows for differentiated instruction and individualized attention to foster student growth and academic success.